wikimedia/integration-zuul/doc/source/cloner.rst

 The URL of origin remote of the resulting clone will be reset to use the ``git_base_url`` and then the remote will be updated so that the repository has all the information in the upstream repository.

+The ``--cache-no-hardlinks`` option can be used to force git to always copy git objects from the cache directory.
+By default, if the cache directory is on the same disk as the workspace, git-clone will hardlink git objects to speed up the process and save space.